A sequence is a generalized list, consisting of zero or more values.

 Return the element at index

-of the uniform vectorv
+iof the uniform vectorv.

 Set the element at index

-, which must be a number coercible to the appropriate type.
+iof uniform vectorvto the valuex, which must be a number coercible to the appropriate type.

 Convert the uniform vetor

-to a list containing the elments ofv
+vto a list containing the elments ofv.

 Create a uniform vector of the appropriate type, initializing it with the elements of the list

-must be numbers coercible the new vector's element type.
+l.
+The elements oflmust be numbers coercible the new vector's element type.

 Each uniform array type is implemented as an underlying Java array,